GMAT Time Management Tips and Tricks 2025

 Frequently Asked Questions (FAQs)

 Strategic guessing is essential.
 If you’re running out of time or stuck on a tough question, make an educated guess to save time and increase your chances of completing the section.
-Guessing on the GMAT Focus can be useful for managing time.
+Guessing on the GMAT exam can be useful for managing time.
 Since the test is timed and all questions are worth the same, guessing on harder questions allows you to save time for easier ones.
 It helps you keep a good pace and answer more questions overall.

 Yes, practicing with slightly stricter time limits can help build speed and make the